 further information on SESC website

-further information on PAC website
+further information on Museums website

 Manifesta 12 Palermo: The Planetary Garden.
 Cultivating Coexistence.
 (G) Curated by Ippolito Pestellini Laparelli, Bregtje van der Haak, Andrés Jaque and Mirjam Varadinis.
 Palermo, Italy 2018